 Kimberley Bentley grew up braving Canada's frozen tundra and decided she'd rather face hurricane threats down south, over the northern winter seasons.
 Although her love for her 'home and native land' is fierce, her frequent snowbird trips to Florida and the Caribbean caused her heart to melt upon every visit and her love for the islands couldn't be denied.
 One of her many vacations eventually turned into a six-year stint of island living between Grand Cayman and the U.S. Virgin Islands, where she worked with a regional media company and lifestyle publication.

-She has since relocated to Florida, where she brings an invaluable array of skills to the Perfect Heart team as Chief Operating Officer, and manages stateside logistics and acts as a liaison between Perfect Heart and other organizations.
+She has since relocated to Florida, where she brings an invaluable array of skills to the Perfect Heart team as a board member, managing stateside logistics and a liaison between Perfect Heart and other organizations.
 As a former USVI resident, Kimberley is passionate about the islands and has played an instrumental role in the coordination and delivery of thousands of pounds of hurricane relief supplies to the Caribbean in the wake of Hurricanes Irma and Maria.
 Her diverse professional background and extensive network of connections and strategic partnerships have been a major contributing factor to the successful execution of our projects.